CBI officials will check my bank locker on Tuesday: Delhi Deputy CM Manish Sisodia | Politics

 The Aam Aadmi Party (AAP) leader is among the 15 people and entities named in an FIR registered by the Central Bureau of Investigation (CBI) in connection with alleged irregularities in the implementation of the Delhi excise policy.

 ''Tomorrow, the CBI is coming to check our bank locker.
-They did not find anything in a 14-hour-long raid at my residence on August 19.
+They did not find anything during a 14-hour-long raid at my residence on August 19.
 They won't find anything in the locker too.
 The CBI is welcome.
-My family and I will extend full cooperation in the probe,'' the deputy chief minister said in a tweet in Hindi.
+My family and I will extend full cooperation in the probe,'' the deputy chief minister said in a tweet in Hindi on Monday.

 Sisodia has been saying he has been made an accused in a false case to stop the march of Chief Minister Arvind Kejriwal, who has emerged as an alternative to Prime Minister Narendra Modi in the run-up to the 2024 Lok Sabha polls.